Co-renting is when several people rent a property together, such as in a share house. Co-renting used to be called co-tenancy or joint tenancy.

 Transferring the bond

-If someone moves out and another person moves in as a co-renter, they must transfer their portion of the bond within five days of the new person moving in.
-This is important because at the end of the rental agreement, the Residential Tenancies Bond Authority (RTBA) will only release the bond if all the renters on the agreement can provide their signatures.
+If someone moves out and another person moves in as a co-renter, they must transfer their portion of the bond within 5 days of the new person moving in.
+This is important because at the end of the rental agreement, the Residential Tenancies Bond Authority (RTBA) will only release the bond if all the renters on the agreement can complete the bond claim.

 Forms you might need